Arthralgias and Myalgias (Joint or Muscle Pain)

 Arthralgia is joint pain.
 Myalgia is muscle pain.
 Both can be a side effect of some cancer treatments.
 Chemotherapy, hormone therapy, and growth factors can cause joint and muscle pain.
 You may also have joint or muscle pain if your white blood cell count is very high.

-Myalgia is pain or aching within the muscle.
+Myalgia is pain or aching in the muscle.

 How are arthralgias and myalgias treated?

-• Try for moderate daily exercise: walking, swimming, water exercise, or gardening will keep your muscles and joints moving.
-Try not to do exercises that stress your muscles and joints, such as running, aerobics, tennis, or contact sports.
+- Moderate daily exercise: walking, swimming, water exercise, or gardening will keep your muscles and joints moving.
+Try not to do exercises that stress your muscles and joints, like running, aerobics, tennis, or contact sports.

-• Acetaminophen (Tylenol) or Ibuprofen (Advil, Aleve) help relieve myalgia and arthralgia.
+- Acetaminophen (Tylenol) or Ibuprofen (Advil, Aleve) can help relieve myalgia and arthralgia.
 Check with your provider before taking any over the counter medications.

-• Physiotherapy (PT) or massage therapy may be prescribed.
+- Physiotherapy or massage therapy may be prescribed.

 When should I call my care team?